A Methodological Shift in Monte Carlo Simulations

 $$\langle\theta\rangle_{0}=\frac{\langle\theta/w\rangle_{w}}{\langle1/w\rangle_{w}}$$

-- Overlap: The method allows sampling a range of energy differences up to three times wider than conventional Monte Carlo.
-If a single weight function cannot span the entire gap, “multistage” (overlapping) umbrella sampling is used.
+- Overlap: The method allows sampling a range of $\Delta U^*$ up to three times that of a conventional Monte Carlo experiment, enabling accurate determination of values of $f_0(\Delta U^*)$ as small as $10^{-8}$.
+If a single weight function cannot span the entire gap, additional overlapping umbrella-sampling experiments are carried out with different weighting functions exploring successively overlapping ranges of $\Delta U^*$.

 Validation on Lennard-Jones Fluids